github/opensource.guide/overviews/mastering-markdown/index.md

 GitHub supports emoji!
 To see a list of every image we support, check out the [Emoji Cheat Sheet](http://www.emoji-cheat-sheet.com/).

-<a id="gfm" title="Basic Use Beyond Issues" class="toc-item"></a>
+<a id="gfm" title="Basic use beyond issues" class="toc-item"></a>
-## Basic Use Beyond Issues
+## Basic use beyond issues

 ### Pull Requests
-Pull Request work just like Issues, only the discussion is about code.
+Pull Requests work just like Issues, except the discussion is about code.
 Comment on a Pull Request just like you would an issue.

 ![from-rails-rails](https://f.cloud.github.com/assets/45141/1573881/09a0fbd4-5136-11e3-8e60-27ad047cce2a.png)